okayama1/Assignment3/README.md

 **Select two countries from the data set and explain how does the corona virus affect the countries that you have selected?**

 - Make sure that inside your section you have a figure and a table that both are referenced in the text.
-In addition, add a paper reference into the text too and update the bib file with the reference.
+In addition, add a paper/book reference into the text too and update the bib file with the reference.
 Write a paragraph with no more than 100-150 words to discuss your answer to the research question refering to your figure and your table.
 - To help you with your data wrangling and figures have a look at week's 8 lecture demo template.

 # Logistics